FACTBOX-From hairdressers to beaches - Spain's plan to phase out lockdown

 - Restrictions on restaurants and bars will be further loosened.

 - Opening of beaches.
-(Reporting by Paola Luelmo; Writing by Andrei Khalip; Editing by Alison Williams)
+(Reporting by Paola Luelmo; Writing by Andrei Khalip; Editing by Alison Williams and Gareth Jones)